CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

 CONFIGURATION
 -------------
+* Get Account ID and License Key
+  * Create an Account on https://www.maxmind.com/en/geoip2-services-and-databases and generate a license key from going to Account icon on top right and "Manage License Keys".

+* App Configuration
   * Open the App and perform the configuration.
   * The complete details about configuration is present on the dashboard directly.
   * See troubleshooting for more details.

 DEV